 We are excited to be entering another year of grantmaking!
 Our plan is to make one large grant of $100,000 and a few smaller grants for finalists, which are dependent upon the size of our member base as of May 1st.

-We will select grants for funding on June 3, and grant awards will be made by the end of June.
+We will annouce grants for funding on June 3, and grant awards will be made by the end of June.

 Grant funding can be made over three years if desired, but we find that even small organizations are able to absorb funding in the first year.
 Grant winners may re-apply in future cycles, provided they continue to meet the grant criteria.